BarbieriGui/Web-CV/README.md

 3. add color and effects styling on NAV
 4. fixed NAV style on "about.html"
 5. name update "index.css" to "style.css"
+6. minor fixes and updates in all .html files
+7. started adding information on "qualificacoes.html"